What Is Back Bonding?

 What is synergic bonding?

 The movement of electrons from ligands to metal is known as synergic bonding.
-The movement of electrons from ligand anti-bonding orbitals to filled metal orbitals.
-It’s a bond between a metal and a carbonyl group that acts as a ligand.
-Self-strengthening bonding is referred to as synergic bonding.
+It is the movement of electrons from ligand anti-bonding orbitals to filled metal orbitals.
+In other words, it’s a bond between a metal and a carbonyl group that acts as a ligand.
+Synergic bonding is also referred to as self-strengthening bonding.